 In addition to the steps outlined above, ensure the Executive Director is oriented to the following:

-- History and current status of the board and all individual board members.
+- History and current status of the board and individual board members.

-- Board Meeting structure, process, schedule and board expectations of Executive Director.
+- Board Meeting structure, process, and schedule, and the board's expectations for the Executive Director.

 - Constitution, bylaws, and governance policies.

 - Human Resource policies, files, and related information.